youcantgetme/OBS_plugins_mod/NVENC-keyintval/README.md

 ![image](https://github.com/youcantgetme/OBS_plugins_mod/blob/master/NVENC-keyintval/desc.png)

-> No more proxy files for 4K editing.
+*** No more proxy files for 4K editing ***

-The default keyframe interval/keyframe intval/GOP (group of frames) value of OBS's NVENC encoder are either `250` at 0=auto or `frame rate` at 1 second.
+The default keyframe interval/keyframe intval/GOP (group of frames) value of OBS's NVENC encoder are either `250` at 0=auto or `frame rate`(30/60) at 1 second.

-This leaves huge decode loading while editing especially, at 2K above resolution, and could be eased by decreasing keyframe intval.
+This leaves huge decode loading while editing, especially at 2K above resolution, and could be eased by decreasing keyframe intval.

 OBS provide intval by seconds unit option only, x264 encoder can use x264 option to modify it with frames unit, so code modification or binary patch is inevitable on NVENC.

 # Binart editing
-> Open obs-ffmpeg.dll with HEX capable editor (administrator required while in Program Files folder)
+- Open obs-ffmpeg.dll with HEX capable editor (administrator required while in Program Files folder)

-> find `41 BD FA`
+- find `41 BD FA`

 0000dad9h: 45 85 ED 74 11 8B 47 0C 33 D2 41 0F AF C5 F7 77